RUB-NDS/Artifacts-With-Great-Power-Come-Great-Side-Channels/README.md

 Artifact for the USENIX Security '24 publication.
 The full paper can be found [here](https://www.usenix.org/conference/usenixsecurity24/presentation/dunsche).
 The datasets collected for our study can be found [here](https://zenodo.org/records/10817685) (DOI 10.5281/zenodo.10817684)

 ## Scope
 This repository contains Dockerfiles and shell scripts that aim to support the user in reproducing and confirming the results of our study.
-For this purpose, the shell scripts show how to run the statistical tools considered in our study and how to collect own measurements.
+For this purpose, the shell scripts show how to run the statistical tools considered in our study and how to collect own measurements for TLS Libraries.

 ## Structure
 The main directory contains the *setup.sh* script intended to prepare the environment for the experiments described in the artifact appendix of our paper (see below).